pemcg/manageiq-automation-howto-guide/chapter23/miscellaneous_tips.md

 ### Updating the Appliance

 When a minor update to CloudForms Management Engine is released and installed (e.g. 5.4.1 -> 5.4.2), any changes to the Automate code are not automatically visible to the Automate Explorer.
-Go to Import / Export, and _Reset all Datastore custom classes and instances to default_ to get the updates added and visible.
+Go to **Import / Export**, and **Reset all Datastore custom classes and instances to default** to get the updates added and visible.

 ![Screenshot](images/screenshot2.png)